Raiders kill 38 in latest land clashes in Kenya

 MOMBASA, Kenya (Reuters) - Hundreds of armed raiders killed at least 38 villagers and torched more than 150 houses on Monday in the latest fighting between rival tribes in a dispute over land and water in Kenya’s coastal region.

+A local official called for the military to be sent to the Tana Delta area as the police struggled to defuse tension between the Pokomo and Orma tribes.

-More than 100 people have been shot, hacked and burnt to death in the last three weeks as the Pokomo and Orma tribes have fought one another in a deadly dispute over Orma-owned cattle grazing on land the Pokomo say is theirs.
+More than 100 people have been shot, hacked and burnt to death in the last three weeks as the two sides take revenge for the other’s killings.

-Security forces were trying to disarm both tribes on Monday evening and Samuel Kilele, the provincial commissioner in Coast province, said police had arrested 15 people over attacks last week.

-Earlier in the day, Kilele called for the military to be sent to the Tana Delta area as the police struggled to end the killing.

-The land clashes and deadly riots in the port city of Mombasa following the killing of a radical Muslim preacher last month have stoked fears of more unrest along the coast ahead of a presidential election next March.
+The land clashes and deadly riots in the port city of Mombasa following the killing of a radical Muslim preacher last month have raised the prospect of a surge in unrest along the coast ahead of a presidential election next March.

 “They wanted to prevent the police from interfering with their attack on the village,” Dabacha told Reuters by telephone.